Bill1235813/academic-homepage/content/author/admin/_index.md

 +++

-I am currently a 4-th year Ph.D. candidate at University of Southern California, co-advised by
-<a href="https://robinjia.github.io/" target="_blank">Prof. Robin Jia</a> and
-<a href="https://jessethomason.com/" target="_blank">Prof. Jesse Thomason</a>.
+I am a final-year Ph.D. candidate at the University of Southern California, co-advised by <a href="https://robinjia.github.io/" target="_blank">Prof. Robin Jia</a> and <a href="https://jessethomason.com/" target="_blank">Prof. Jesse Thomason</a>.
-My research interests mainly focus on natural language processing and neuro-symbolic methods.
+My research focuses on natural language processing for cross-disciplinary applications, including multimodal learning, healthcare, robotics, and psychology, with an emphasis on building verifiable systems that address real-world problems in these domains.

+My latest <a href="https://billzhu.me/files/Wang_Bill_Zhu_s_Resume.pdf" target="_blank">Curriculum Vitae</a> is available here.

-Previously, I worked with
-<a href="https://viterbi-web.usc.edu/~feisha/" target="_blank">Prof. Fei Sha</a>
-on vision-language navigation and language pretrained models.
+Previously, I worked with <a href="https://viterbi-web.usc.edu/~feisha/" target="_blank">Prof. Fei Sha</a> on vision-language navigation and language pretrained models.

-I finished my bachelor of computer science at Simon Fraser University and Zhejiang University through a Dual Degree Program.
+I received my B.Sc. in Computer Science through a dual-degree program at Simon Fraser University and Zhejiang University.
-During my undergraduate time, I worked with
-<a href="https://www.cs.sfu.ca/~mori/" target="_blank">Prof. Greg Mori</a> and
-<a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof. Oliver Schulte</a>
-on robotics and reinforcement learning.
+During my undergraduate studies, I worked with <a href="https://www.cs.sfu.ca/~mori/" target="_blank">Prof. Greg Mori</a> and <a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof. Oliver Schulte</a> on robotics and reinforcement learning.

-Here is my latest <a href="https://billzhu.me/files/Bill_CV.pdf" target="_blank">Curriculum Vitae</a>.